-The company's activities include the generation of income from sources other than the core products under the franchise agreement.
+The Company's activities include the generation of income from sources other than the core products under the franchise agreement.
 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the company and can be reliably measured.

-Revenue Revenue Recognition Policy "Discretionary financial contributions (also ""Market Development Fund"" or ""MDF"" income)" MDF income is recognised when the right to receive the payment is established.
-MDF income is discretionary and provided and receivable at month-end and paid within 14 days after monthend.
-Cash flow boost Cash flow boost income is recognised when the right to the payment is established (e.g. monthly or quarterly in the activity statement).
+Revenue Revenue Recognition Policy Discretionary financial contributions (also "Market Development Fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established.
+MDF income is discretionary and provided and receivable at month-end and paid within 14 days after month-end.
 Other income All other revenues that did not contain contracts with customers are recognised as goods and services are provided.